AcademySoftwareFoundation/rez/wiki/pages/Building-Packages.md

 Having said that, *cmake* has been supported by rez for some time, and rez comes with a decent amount of utility code to manage cmake builds.

-When a rez environment is configured, each package's [commands](Package-Definition-Guide#commands) section configures the environment.
+When a rez environment is configured, each required package's [commands](Package-Definition-Guide#commands) section configures the environment for the building package to use.
 When a build is occurring, a special variable [building](Package-Commands#building) is set to *True*.
-Your packages should use this variable to communicate build information to the package being built.
+Your required packages should use this variable to communicate build information to the package being built.

 For example, our *boost* package's commands might look like so: